Dreamonix/FriendsAndPlaces-Backend/docs/api-documentation.md

 ### 1. API Overview

-When you first open the Swagger UI, you'll see an overview of all available API endpoints grouped by controllers (e.g., Authentication, Users, Locations).
+When you first open the Swagger UI, you'll see an overview of all available API endpoints grouped by controllers (e.g., Authentication, Test, Users, Locations).

 *Note: To help others understand the interface, consider adding a screenshot of your Swagger UI here showing the main page with expanded Authentication endpoints.*